-This story is by Christopher Hikari and was part of our 2018 Spring Writing Contest.
+This story is by Christopher Hikari and won an honorable mention in our 2018 Spring Writing Contest.
 You can find all the writing contest stories here.

 The boy started.
 He looked at me, his eyes wide and disbelieving.

 “Course I can.
 Don’t you know who I am?”
 I gestured at my dark pants and hoodie.